12 Sponsored Online Programs Available

 "Physical Therapists have one of the best jobs out there.
 Because of my physical therapy degree, I know how to properly fulfill goals, return clients to a prior level of living, evaluate and treat many conditions and restore the health, mobility, strength and stability of clients.
 It is a gratifying profession and rewarding for both the client and therapist in that they both work together as a team to get back enjoying life. "-Physical therapist Dr. Karena Wu, owner of ActiveCare Physical Therapy in NYC and Mumbai Click To Tweet!

 Common Coursework while taking a Physical Therapy Degree Online

-While learning the basics of becoming a physical therapy assistant in an online physical therapy degree program at the associate’s level, some of the coursework you’re likely to encounter includes helping patients to maintain their physical health and working alongside a physical therapist.
+While learning the basics of becoming a physical therapy assistant in an physical therapy degree online at the associate’s level, some of the coursework you’re likely to encounter includes helping patients to maintain their physical health and working alongside a physical therapist.
 Depending on the program, you might be required to complete some of your classes in a lab or clinical setting, so it’s a good idea for you to check for this requirement before enrolling in an online program[iii].

 Online physical therapy degree programs at the bachelor’s level could be aimed at students who have earned associate’s degrees in physical therapy and desire to build on their skills in improving patient physical function, pain relief and maintaining proper health.

 Graduate degrees aimed at licensed physical therapists may offer classes focused on issues in global health, prevention, wellness, diagnostic imaging and pathophysiology.
 Depending on the program, applicants might have to be licensed physical therapists in order to qualify for admittance[iv].

 Qualities and Skills for Physical Therapists and Physical Therapist Assistants